The birth of Jesus: A prophetic chorus after centuries of silenceWritten by Subby Szterszky

 The fulfillment of Old Testament prophecy may not be the most festive or evocative theme of the Christmas story.
 And yet, both Matthew and Luke showered their Nativity accounts with a chorus of prophetic references.
 They did this regardless of whether their target audience had a heavy investment in prophecy (as with Matthew’s Jewish readers) or not so much (as with Luke’s Hellenistic gentiles).

-In a post-Christian, post-truth culture, it may be more vital than ever to show that the facts of the Gospel – the facts of Jesus’ life – matter.
-The Christmas story isn’t just about having all the feels.
-It’s about a God who promised men and women long ago that he would send His Messiah for them, to save them and give them hope.
-And it’s about that God delivering on those promises centuries later, at the place and moment of His choosing, through the birth of His Son Jesus.
+In a post-Christian culture, it may be more vital than ever to show that the facts of the Gospel – the facts of Jesus’ life – matter.
+The Christmas story isn’t just about having all the holiday feelings.
+It’s about a God who promised men and women long ago that he would send his Messiah for them, to save them and give them hope.
+And it’s about that God delivering on those promises centuries later, at the place and moment of his choosing, through the birth of his Son Jesus.

 © 2018 Focus on the Family (Canada) Association.
 All rights reserved.